phetsims/example-sim/images/README.txt

 Put image files in this directory.
-Each image must have an entry in license.txt.
+Each image must have an entry in license.json.
-If this directory has subdirectories, each subdirectory mut have its own license.txt file.
+If this directory has subdirectories, each subdirectory mut have its own license.json file.

-In license.txt, each line consists of the image file name, followed by one or more of the following fields:
+In license.json, each line consists of the image file name, followed by one or more of the following fields:

   source - where you found the resource (organization, URL, etc.) author - person or organization that created the resource